Active & Former Judges – Statistics

 Deferral of Investigation

 The commission may defer an investigation under certain circumstances.
-At the beginning of 2022, 29 pending matters had been deferred.
-The commission ordered 45 matters deferred during 2022.
-Seven matters were returned to the commission’s active calendar, and were considered and concluded by the commission in 2022.
-Twenty-one matters were returned to the active calendar and remained pending before the commission at the end of 2022.
-Forty-six matters remained deferred at the end of the year.
+At the beginning of 2023, 46 pending matters had been deferred.
+The commission ordered 28 matters deferred during 2023.
+Twenty-one matters were returned to the commission’s active calendar, considered, and concluded by the commission in 2023.
+Sixteen matters were returned to the active calendar and remained pending before the commission at the end of 2023.
+Forty matters remained deferred at the end of the year.

 • Deferred pending civil, criminal or